freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1100.1

-The variable must be in that `declare` list as well.
+The variable must be in that `declare` list.
 View your array variable using the `declare` command and the `-p` flag.

 #### HINTS